reduxjs/redux/docs/recipes/UsageWithTypescript.md

 [Redux Toolkit](https://redux-toolkit.js.org) (RTK) is the standard approach for writing modern Redux logic.
 RTK is already written in TypeScript, and its API is designed to provide a good experience for TypeScript usage.

-[React Redux](https://react-redux.js.org) doesn't ship with its own type definitions.
-If you are using TypeScript you should install the [`@types/react-redux` type definitions](https://npm.im/@types/react-redux) from npm.
+[React Redux](https://react-redux.js.org) has its type definitions in a separate [`@types/react-redux` typedefs package](https://npm.im/@types/react-redux) on NPM.
 In addition to typing the library functions, the types also export some helpers to make it easier to write typesafe interfaces between your Redux store and your React components.

+As of React Redux v7.2.3, the `react-redux` package has a dependency on `@types/react-redux`, so the type definitions will be automatically installed with the library.
+Otherwise, you'll need to manually install them yourself (typically `npm install @types/react-redux` ).

 The [Redux+TS template for Create-React-App](https://github.com/reduxjs/cra-template-redux-typescript) comes with a working example of these patterns already configured.